 TGm editor: Please update the contents of the following paragraph this subclause as shown below:

-The originator may send a BlockAckReq frame for block ack agreement that is not a protected block ack agreement or a robust ADDBA Request frame for protected block ack agreement when a QoS Data frame that was previously transmitted within an A-MPDU that had Normal Ack ack policy is discarded due to exhausted MSDU lifetime.
-The purpose of this BlockAckReq or robust ADDBA Request frame is to shift the recipient’s WinStartB value past the hole in the sequence number space that is created by the discarded Data frame and thereby to allow the earliest possible passing of buffered frames up to the next MAC process.
-Under a block ack agreement with segmentation and reassembly, the BlockAckReq frame shall contain only MPDU_SSN and the robust ADDBA Request frame shall contain only MPDU_SSN and MSDU_SSN fields of an MPDU that has the value of the Start of MSDU subfield equal to 1.
+When a QoS Data frame that was previously transmitted within an A-MPDU that had Normal Ack ack policy is discarded due to exhausted MSDU lifetime, the originator may send a BlockAckReq frame for a block ack agreement that is not a protected block ack agreement or a PBAC WinStart Update frame for a protected block ack agreement to shift the recipient’s WinStartB and WinStartR past the hole in the sequence number space that is created by the discarded Data frame and thereby to allow the earliest possible passing of buffered frames up to the next MAC process.
+Under a block ack agreement with segmentation and reassembly, the BlockAckReq frame shall contain only MPDU_SSN and the PBAC WinStart Update frame shall contain only MPDU_SSN and MSDU_SSN fields of an MPDU that has the Start of MSDU subfield equal to 1.

 Protected block ack agreement